soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/search-the-audit-log-in-security-and-compliance.md

 ### Microsoft Workplace Analytics activities

 Workplace Analytics provides insight into how groups collaborate across your Office 365 organization.
-The following table lists activities performed by users with the administrator and analyst roles in Workplace Analytics.
-Users with the analyst role have full access to all service features and use the product to do analysis.
-Users with the administrator role can configure privacy settings and system defaults, and can prepare, upload, and verify organizational data in Workplace Analytics.
+The following table lists activities performed by users that are assigned the Administrator role or the Analyst roles in Workplace Analytics.
+Users assigned the Analyst role have full access to all service features and use the product to do analysis.
+Users assigned the Administrator role can configure privacy settings and system defaults, and can prepare, upload, and verify organizational data in Workplace Analytics.
 For more information, see [Workplace Analytics](https://docs.microsoft.com/en-us/workplace-analytics/index-orig).

 |**Friendly name**|**Operation**|**Description**|
 |:-----|:-----|:-----|